Gear

 In a modern setting Smartphones and Laptops are run of the mill nearly everyone has one device.
 They provide basic computation and socialization apps.
 The following apps are always available: GPS/Map, Phone, Camera, Internet, Notes, Music.

-A device may contain its level * 3 specialized apps.
+A device may contain its level times 3 specialized apps.
 Things like Social Networking Platforms, Drawing, Anything you would need to download from an app store or magical app if your world provides such mechanics.